-Using the io module, you can save your graph to disk as a GraphML file (to load into other network analysis software), a GeoPackage (to load into other GIS software), or an OSM XML file.
+Using the io module, you can save your graph to disk as a GraphML file (to load into other network analysis software) or a GeoPackage (to load into other GIS software).
 Use the GraphML format whenever saving a graph for later work with OSMnx.